kar911/API_assignment_Steeleye/Readme.md

 - searching against Trades
 - filtering Trades
 - Bonus points
+## read the requierment file for installing Packages

 # Solution

 ## to use the code user must have `hostID` and `APIkey` and Elasticsearch index named `trade` with data
 ### editable in